Exponential local energy decay of solutions to the wave equation with $L^\infty$ electric and magnetic potentials: Time decay estimates

 In this situation,

 By (\ref{eq:6.20}) and the identity

 we get, with $j=0,1$,

-We now multiply the left-hand side of (\ref{eq:6.21}) with $j=1$ by $\mu$ and we let the operator $\mu\nabla^{\ell}$, $\ell=0,1$, act on the left-hand side of (\ref{eq:6.21}) with $j=0$.
+If $j = 1$, we multiply the left-hand side of (\ref{eq:6.21}) by $\mu$, while if $j = 0$, we let the operator $\mu\nabla^{\ell}$, $\ell=0,1$, act on the left-hand side of (\ref{eq:6.21}).
 We would like to make disappear the last term in the right-hand side of (\ref{eq:6.21}) by taking the limit $\varepsilon\to 0$.
 To this end we need the following lemma, the proof of which is given in the next section.